Hunter Renfroe Preview, Player Props: Reds vs. Cardinals

 Hunter Renfroe At The Plate

-- In 25.4% of his games this year, Renfroe has had at least one RBI.
-He's picked up more than one in 11.5% and driven in three or more of his team's runs in six contests.
+- Renfroe has driven in a run in 34 games this season (26.0%), including 16 games with more than one RBI (12.2%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.